Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 That's it.
 If the Basher Party didn't get any more excited, I think they would be out of the room.

-Can I just give a bit of a boring answer as a young dude who's grown up in this culture?
+Can I I just give a bit of a boring answer as a young dude who's grown up in this culture?
 I'm not an incel, but I just mean I've grown up and I've seen this.
 Are you a vol cell?
 What's that?

 What's the name for a normal person?

-Just out the window.
+Just touch the window.
 Okay, okay.

-I think that a lot of this was exacerbated by social media and then when the COVID pandemic hit, a lot of people put up bubbles around themselves.
+I think that a lot of this was exacerbated by social media.
+And then when the COVID pandemic hit, a lot of people put up bubbles around themselves.

-actually if you look at us wasn't that odd that we agree on something i because I was looking, it's the Global Male Loneliness Index, or whatever it is, says that COVID was was the spike in 30% of male loneliness.
+Because I was looking, it's the Global Male Loneliness Index, or whatever it is, says that COVID was the spike in 30% of male loneliness.
+The numbers are awful.

 And my only thought on it is, well, actually, Adam, it's to your point, which is instead of like the incel, it's like, are you an incel trad, hip, cool, Neil, whatever,

-That is normal.
-I go to a bachelor party, it's a normal thing.
+Like, go to a bachelor party, it's a normal thing.
+I'm going to one tomorrow, actually.

 You know, if you just do that behavior, you're here.
 It worked for your parents.